propellerlabsio/overnode-server/src/api/README.md

   }
 ```

-This is to allow us to pass through requests from GraphQL a minimal amount of argument transformation boilerplate.
+This is to allow us to pass through requests from GraphQL with a minimal amount of argument transformation boilerplate.